sanskriti-ss/bindingaffinity/README.md

 # Protein-Ligand Binding Affinity Prediction

-A comprehensive quantum omputational chemistry project for predicting protein-ligand binding affinity using 3D spatial representations and deep learning techniques.
+A comprehensive quantum computational chemistry project for predicting protein-ligand binding affinity using 3D spatial representations and deep learning techniques.
 This project replicates and extends hybrid methodologies from a recent a research paper [binding affinity](https://www.nature.com/articles/s41598-023-45269-y) in molecular modeling and drug discovery.

 ## 🧬 Project Overview